m2lines/nemo-spinup-forecast/README.md

    - **`comp`** — Number or ratio of components to accelerate
    - **`steps`** — Jump size (years if `ye=True`, months otherwise)
    - **`path`** — Directory containing the simulation files
+   - **`ocean-terms`** — Path to a custom `ocean_terms.yaml` mapping logical terms (e.g., SSH, Salinity, Temperature) to dataset variable names.
+If omitted, a packaged default is used.
+   - **`techniques-config`** — Path to a custom `techniques_config.yaml` selecting DR and forecast techniques.
+If omitted, the default packaged config directory is used.

    ### Outputs